Libyan government warplanes attack oil tanker docked at Sirte

 Two weeks ago forces loyal to the official governmen shelled a Turkish ship off the Libyan coast after it was warned not to approach.
 One crew member was killed in what Turkey described as a "contemptible attack".

-(Reporting by Ahmed Elumami, Ayman al-Warfalli and George Libby; Writing by Ulf Laessing; Editing by Andrew Heavens, Greg Mahlich and Andrew Hay)
+(Reporting by Ahmed Elumami, Ayman al-Warfalli and George Libby; Writing by Ulf Laessing; Editing by Andrew Heavens and Greg Mahlich)